Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

 \subsubsection{Solution}

-We deploy a dependent proxy on both the customer’s devices and servers.
-When the server starts streaming UDP, it sends the packets to the dependent proxy’s configured port.
-The dependent proxy then tunnels the UDP packets over an HTTP tunnel, sending them to the customer’s dependent proxy.
-The customer’s dependent proxy receives the HTTP packets, terminates the HTTP tunnel, decapsulates the UDP packets, and delivers them to the client.
+We deploy a dependent proxy on both the customer's devices and servers.
+When the server starts streaming RTP, it sends the UDP packets to the dependent proxy's configured port.
+The dependent proxy then tunnels the UDP packets over an HTTP/2 tunnel, sending them to the customer's dependent proxy.
+The customer's dependent proxy receives the HTTP packets, terminates the HTTP tunnel, decapsulates the UDP packets, and delivers them to the client.
 This process requires no changes to the client or server implementations.
-Since HTTP runs over TCP, it can recover from small transmission errors and packet losses.
-As shown in the next section, Hermes enables TCP to reliably deliver traffic even in severely disadvantaged networks.
+Since HTTP/2 runs over TCP, it can recover from small transmission errors and packet losses.
+Although this approach adds tunneling overhead and TCP-related latencies, the end-user receives video without lost frames.
+Additionally, Hermes proxies can be configured dynamically for retry options.
+Since these proxies sit in the network path, their reliability settings can be easily tuned to match specific network conditions and end-user requirements.
+This flexibility avoids one-size-fits-all solutions and instead provides customized reliability and improves performance across diverse environments without requiring any application changes.